-The Board will have at least four regularly scheduled sessions a year for the non-management directors without management present.
-The lead independent director or if there is no lead independent director, a non-management director elected by the non-management director to preside at these meetings, will set the agenda and act as chair at these meetings.
+- The Board will have at least four regularly scheduled sessions a year for the non-management directors without management present.
+The lead independent director or if there is no lead independent director, a non-management director elected by the non-management director to preside at these meetings, will set the agenda and act as chair at these meetings. - To the extent that any of the non-management members of the Board are not "independent," as defined in Nasdaq or SEC rules, or otherwise defined in these Principles, the independent members of the Board shall also meet in executive session at each regularly scheduled meeting of the Board, with a minimum requirement to meet at least four (4) times annually outside the presence of any director who serves as an officer of the Company.
+The Independent Directors shall have the power to call for reporting from any business unit at the executive session, including without limitation, from audit and compliance segments.